ilyabelow/raytracing/README.md

+**Note: I wrote this before I found out about SDF and graphics pipeline in general**

 # Raytracing

 Simple raytracer that I've written as an exercise in C++ and geometry using only my brain and C++ standard library